scottlieb/raycaster/README.md

 - Create a 2D world with a moveable character ✔️
 - Cast rays from the character to calculate nearest walls ✔️
 - Render walls as pseudo-3D ✔️
+- Add image textures ✔️
+- Add collisions ✔️
-- Add nice features like textures, collisions, cielings etc...
-In Progress...
+- Add walls and cielings ...In Progress
 - Create ambient lighting TODO

 ### Screenshot